 Cinnabar moths are attracted to moth traps which is the main way of recording moths.
 A moth trap is essentially a light trap which is set in the evening just before dusk and left on throughout the night.
 Any moths found within the trap can be studied the following morning and released without harming.

 National Moth Night

 Moth night is an annual event carried out across the country aimed at raising the awareness of moths among the public.
-This year it is being carried out from the 21st – 23rd of June.
 Click on this link to find out more about National Moth Night